crcn/tandem-old/README.md

 > Simplicity also offers some neat benefits around performance.
 Since Paperclip is declarative and bindings are identified at compile time, the compiled output of Paperclip can be optimized to the _bare minimum_ amount of operations required to update a dynamic UI.
 This is similar to how [Glimmer](#TODO-LINK) works.

+#### Goals

+- To provide a syntax that is close to web standards.
+- Provide a syntax that can be compiled to other languages, and frameworks.
+- Provide a syntax that's designed for visual editing, but human readable.
+- Type safety to ensure breaking changes to UI can be traced to other web components.
+- Provide syntaxes that augment the user experience of Tandem.

+#### Non-goals

+- Support complicated behavior that cannot be backtraced.
+- Support for multiple languages.
+It's just HTML, CSS, and Paperclip-specific syntax.
+- Support for inline scripts.
+This behavior must be injected into the web component.

 #### Targeting multiple platforms

 Paperclip is designed to be compiled to _other_ frameworks.
 Version 1 of Paperclip will come with a React target.
 Future versions of Paperclip with likely have targets for other things like `Vue`, `Angular`, `PHP`, `Ruby`, among other languages and frameworks.

 Code-wise, all you need to do to integrate Paperclip into your web application is to import it like a normal module.
-Assuming that you have a paperclip file named `people-list.pc` that looks like this this:
+Assuming that you have a paperclip file named `people-list.pc` that looks like this:

 ```html
 [[